SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-4. For more detailed editing, click on the "Job Details" button to view comprehensive information about the job in a new tab.
+4. For comprehensive editing, click the "Job Details" button to view complete job information in a new tab.

    <br>